-OU English offers a vibrant intellectual community made up of diverse scholars who specialize in literary and cultural studies, in Writing and Rhetoric, and Film and Media.
-We are particularly strong in the areas of Composition, Rhetoric and Literacy and in Native American Studies.
-Many of our MA students get placed in top PhD programs and our PhDs in CRL and NAS have been hired into tenure track positions at prestigious universities.
+OU English offers a vibrant intellectual community made up of diverse scholars who specialize in literary and cultural studies, rhetoric and writing, and film and media.
+We are particularly strong in the areas of Rhetoric and Writing Studies (RWS) and in Native American Literature (NAL).
+Many of our MA students get placed in top PhD programs and our PhDs in RWS and NAL have been hired into tenure track positions at prestigious universities.

-The graduate program in the Department of English offers full-time Ph.D. and Master's programs in two fields: Literary and Cultural Studies (LCS) and Composition, Rhetoric and Literacy (C/R/L).
-Over sixty graduate students enjoy close interaction with about thirty nationally renowned faculty members who teach and publish widely on a large number of historical periods and specializations.
-With strengths in CRL and NAS, the department also secializes in Theory, Medieval and Early Modern Literary Studies, British and American Literary Studies, Creative Writing, transnational literary studies, interdisciplinary studies, and film and media studies.
+The graduate program in the Department of English offers full-time Ph.D. and Master's programs in two fields: Literary and Cultural Studies (LCS) and Rhetoric and Writing Studies (RWS).
+Our graduate students enjoy close interaction with about thirty nationally renowned faculty members who teach and publish widely on a large number of historical periods and specializations.
+With strengths in RWS and NAL, the department also secializes in Theory, Medieval and Early Modern Literary Studies, British and American Literary Studies, Creative Writing, transnational literary studies, interdisciplinary studies, and film and media studies.

 The department is home to three literary journals: Genre, World Literature Today, and Chinese Literature Today, as well as to the annual Native Crossroads Film Festival and Symposium, the Mark Allen Everett Poetry series, the Variorum Chaucer project, and the Center for Medieval and Renaissance Studies.
 Sponsoring a variety of events, workshops and colloquia, the English graduate program further reflects the strong intellectual fellowship that exists between faculty and graduate students.